 - On openSUSE (tested on Tumbleweed, should work for Leap), it is

-sudo zypper install dkms make bluez bluez-tools kernel-devel kernel-source
+sudo zypper install dkms make bluez kernel-devel kernel-source

 - On OSMC you will have to run the following commands